legacysurvey/legacysurvey/pages/dr1/description.rst

 - DECals - Dark Energy Camera Legacy Survey (http://legacysurvey.org)
 - DR1 - Data Release 1, scheduled for 18 March 2015
 - DECam - Dark Energy Camera on the NOAO Blanco 4-meter telescope
-- maggie - Linear flux units, where an object with an AB magnitude of 22.5 is equivalent to 1\timex 10^-9^ maggie or 1.0 nanomaggie
+- maggie - Linear flux units, where an object with an AB magnitude of 22.5 is equivalent to :math:`1 x 10^{-9}` maggie or 1.0 nanomaggie
 - MoG - Mixture-of-gaussian model to approximate the PSF and galaxy models
+- NOAO - National Optical Astronomy Observatory (http://www.noao.edu)
-- nanomaggie - Linear flux units, where an object with an AB magnitude of 22.5 is equivalent to 1\timex 10^-9^ maggie or 1.0 nanomaggie
+- nanomaggie - Linear flux units, where an object with an AB magnitude of 22.5 is equivalent to :math:`1 x 10^{-9}` maggie or 1.0 nanomaggie
 - PSF - Point spread function
 - PSFEx - Emmanuel Bertin's PSF fitting code (http://www.astromatic.net/software/psfex)
 - SDSS - Sloan Digital Sky Survey (http://www.sdss.org)